top of page

 Federal Solar Tax Credit

 Yes, we mentioned this before, but it deserves its own section.
 Solar customers may be eligible for a tax credit of 30% off their solar system if it’s installed before the end of 2032.
-If the solar panel system costs $16,000, the homeowner could qualify for nearly $6,000 in federal solar tax credits.
+If the solar panel system costs $16,000, the homeowner could qualify for nearly $6,000 in federal solar tax credits, resulting in significant solar energy savings.

 Solar property tax exemptions exclude the added value of solar energy systems from the property tax assessment.
 Homeowners or businesses installing solar panels may be eligible for this exemption, which is designed to encourage the adoption of renewable energy.